 Frequently Asked Questions

-Annual open enrollment is a designated period during the year in which employees may change their benefit plans, for example switch their health plans or add dependents.
+It's a designated period during the year in which you make changes to your benefit plans, for example switch health plans or add dependents.

 When is annual open enrollment?